jupyter-server/team-compass/docs/team/becoming-member.md

 mean contributing code - it can be assisting others in forums/issues, reviewing pull requests, participating in team meetings, etc.

-Any new team members must be nominated and championed by a pre-existing team member.
+Any new team members must be nominated and championed by an active team member.
 This process takes the following steps:

 1. The champion should first discuss internally with team members to